MouseBiteLabs/Game-Boy-DMG-Color/DMGC-IPS-01/README.md

 ![image](https://user-images.githubusercontent.com/97127539/184361799-70131a36-ccb9-49c3-a647-12fdbeec042c.png)

 Note: If you intend to use LSDJ on the DMGC, you might run into a conflict with pressing A + B + Select.
 This is a specific combination for control in LSDJ.
 You don't *have* to use those pads at the top for the button inputs for the OSD.
 You can run wires down to the middle of the board instead.
 Instead of A, B, and Select, you could pick A, B, and Start for example.
-Just keep in mind you have to press all three at the same time to open the menu, so don't pick Left and Right as two of the inputs.
+Just keep in mind you have to press all three at the same time to open the menu, so don't pick Left and Right as two of the inputs, for example.

 ![image](https://user-images.githubusercontent.com/97127539/198910151-42c03aed-8008-4fe5-9ae2-14c5da2cadfb.png)